smartdevicelink/sdl_core_guides/docs/Developer Documentation/Logger/index.md

 |||

+!!!
+NOTE
 All components have access to the `Logger` interface and use it for logging.
+!!!

-### Logger interface
+## Logger Interface

-Logger macros use the Logger interface for sending messages to the External Logger.
+Logger macros use the `Logger` interface for sending messages to the External Logger.
-The logger interface contains only methods required by any SDL component to perform logging :
+The `Logger` interface contains only methods required by any SDL component to perform logging :

  * instance() - singleton access
  * PushLog(LogMessage)